 Individual Directors have, in the ordinary course of business, held discussions with the FCA on key aspects of the regulatory agenda impacting the Company.
-These have included, but not are limited to: FCA portfolio letters and strategy meetings, General Insurance (GI) propositions in the short and long term, product governance thematic reviews and the GI pricing practices evaluation process.
+These have included but are not limited to: GI pricing practices, GI Value Measures, profit margins by tenure and Consumer Duty.

 The Board, in turn received regular quarterly updates on these and the wider IP&I business' regulatory interactions during the year.
-This has included updates on: the FCA's cost of living "fire drill" exercise and GI value measures data.
+This has included updates on the participation in a Claims Multi Firm Review among others and Premium Finance Market Study.